Martin-Lorentzon/clean-blender-addon-template/README.md

 # Clean Blender (Legacy) Add-on Template
 ## Complete add-on structure • Reloadable in Blender • Formatted with Black

-This project is meant to be a good general starting point for legacy Blender add-on development.
+This project is meant to be a good general starting point for Blender add-on development.
 Anything non-obvious will be commented.
 The project is very minimal by design.